rthurston1/Team01-Web-Application-Cherish/team/m2/data.md

   -_Attributes:_
     - `days` (Day[]): The list of all the days in the current month.
     - `current_day` (date): Displays today's date.
+    - `streak` (number): The number of consecutive days the user has logged their daily emotion.
   - **Data Source**: System-generated, based on user's inputs for each day.

 ### Day